 FRCS (Edinburgh), FACS

-Dr Pauleon Tan has over 15 years of experience in public hospitals, specialising in minimally invasive surgery and endoscopy.
-He has subspecialty interest in treating colon, rectal or anal conditions using both traditional open or laparoscopic techniques.
+Dr Pauleon Tan has more than 15 years of experience working in public hospitals.
+His clinical focus includes minimally invasive surgery and endoscopy.

-Dr Tan undertook advanced colorectal surgical training at Japan’s Saitama International Medical Center after being awarded the Ministry of Health – Health Manpower Development Plan (HMDP) Award.
+He has a subspecialty interest in treating colon, rectal and anal conditions using both traditional open surgery and laparoscopic techniques.
+Dr Tan also underwent advanced colorectal training at Saitama International Medical Center in Japan under the Ministry of Health Health Manpower Development Plan Award.